 The user’s login name (UID).

-An encrypted password for the user generated by crypt(3C), a lock string to indicate that the login is not accessible, or no string, which shows that there is no password for the login.
+A cryptographically hashed password for the user generated by crypt(3C) or pwhash(1), a lock string to indicate that the login is not accessible, or no string, which shows that there is no password for the login.

 The number of days between January 1, 1970, and the date that the password was last modified.
 The lastchg value is a decimal number, as interpreted by strtol(3C).